What is conjunctivitis?

 To avoid giving infectious conjunctivitis to others, keep your hands away from your eyes; thoroughly wash your hands frequently; do not share pillows, towels, washcloths, cosmetics or eye drops with others and seek treatment promptly. if you or a family member has conjunctivitis we recommend staying home from work/school until your case is diagnosed.
 Small children, who may forget these precautions, should be kept away from school, daycare, camp and the swimming pool until the condition is resolved.

-Will conjunctivitis harm my eyes?
+Will it harm my eyes?

 Certain forms of conjunctivitis can develop into a more serious condition that may harm your eyes and affect your vision.
 Therefore, it’s important to have your condition diagnosed and properly and quickly treated.